 District attorneys all over the country are now opening investigations into the singer’s alleged crimes.
 Investigations were opened in New York, Chicago, Atlanta, and here in Dallas.
 Just based on the allegations from the documentary there is a slew of charges that could possibly be brought against the musician.
 Let’s look at what possible crimes Kelly could be faced with.

 Many of the allegations against R. Kelly center around his attraction to underaged girls.
 Several of the women who came forward against Kelly claim that he had sexual relationships with them when they were as young as 15 years old.
 In most states the age of consent is 17 or 18 years old, here in Texas the age of consent is 17.
 Statutory rape is a strict liability crime which means that it does not matter if Kelly was mistaken about the girls’ ages or even if they misrepresented their ages to him, if he had sex with them while they were underaged it is a crime.
-In Texas if the victims were over 14 years old, the crime is a second degree felony which carries a penalty of at least 2 years in prison and up to 20 and a fine up to $10,000.
+In Texas, if the victims were over 14 years old, the crime is a second-degree felony which carries a penalty of at least 2 years in prison and up to 20 and a fine up to $10,000.

 The firestorm around Kelly died down after the trial and he did not face any sexual misconduct allegations for nearly a decade.
 In 2017, however, Buzzfeed published an article claiming that Kelly had a sex cult of six women that were being held against their will and forced to have sex with Kelly on demand.
 False imprisonment, called unlawful restraint in Texas, is defined as intentional, non-consensual confinement of a victim where the victim knows they are imprisoned but has no means of escape.
-The Buzzfeed story claims that Kelly keeps the women in a guest house where he controls every aspect of their lives including when they eat, when they bathe, what they wear, and when they can leave.
+The Buzzfeed story claims that Kelly keeps the women in a guest house where he controls every aspect of their lives including when they eat when they bathe, what they wear, and when they can leave.
 However, none of the women living with Kelly have claimed that they are being held against their will, there have only been allegations from concerned family members that claim Kelly is brainwashing the victims.
 It is still a crime if Kelly is restraining the women through intimidation or deception but police still do not seem to believe a crime is occurring.

 These are just the most obvious crimes that Kelly could be charged with from the allegations.
 He could be facing additional charges, such as sexual coercion, based on what details are uncovered.
 There is no guarantee Kelly will even face charges.
 Many of the allegations are over a decade old and evidence may be lost.
-If you are under investigation for sex crime or any offense that needs a seasoned criminal defense attorney reach out to Law Offices of Richard C. McConathy at (972) 233-5700.
+If you are under investigation for a sex crime or any offense that needs a seasoned criminal defense attorney reach out to Law Offices of Richard C. McConathy at (972) 233-5700.